fastforwardlabs/telcochurn-demo/README.md

 ### Train a predictor model
 A model has been pre-trained and placed in the models directory.
-Start a Python 3 Session with at least 8GB of memory and run utils/setup.py.
+Start a Python 3 Session with at least 8GB of memory and __run utils/setup.py__.
 This will create the minimum setup to use existing, pretrained models.

 If you want to retrain the model start a Session with at least 8GB memory and run:
 ```!pip3 install -r utils/requirements3.txt```